poomkhor/poomkhor/README.md

 ### Hi there 👋 my name is Poom 👋

-I'm currently a project manager by day, data scientist aspirer by night looking to expand my skill realm to include web development:
+I'm currently a data product consultant by day, data scientist aspirer by night looking to expand my skill realm into web development:

-- 🔭 Currently working on Master of Applied Data Science, University of Michigan.
+- 🔭 Lifelong learning - Data Sciece, Web Dev, Entrepreneurship, Mindfulness
 - 🌱 Taking a deep dive into Deep Learning
 - 👯 I’m looking to collaborate on multispectral imaging on agriculture
 - 💬 Ask me about ML/DL